Zinc: Benefits, Deficiency, Side Effects, and Sources

 Due to improper protein synthesis and cell growth, children tend to suffer from diarrhea.
 It can increase antibodies and can accelerate the growth rate in children.

 Zinc supplementation along with oral re-hydrating solutions can decrease the frequency and acuteness of diarrheal episodes.

 7. Maintains Skin Integrity

-Due to its anti-inflammatory properties, Zinc can prevent scarring and acne.
+Due to its anti-inflammatory properties, it can prevent scarring and acne.
 Zinc therapy can also be used to treat leprosy.
 It provides the dietary defense to the largest organ- the skin.
 It can help heal and rejuvenate the skin and even slow down the visible effects of aging.

 8. Aids Blood Sugar Control

-Zinc promotes insulin secretions and can help keep blood sugar under check.
+It promotes insulin secretions and can help keep blood sugar under check.
 It provides major relief to diabetic people and can efficiently maintain the body’s required levels of insulin.